WWE News: Why The WWE Decided To Bring ‘WrestleMania’ Back To New Orleans In 2018

 — Stephanie McMahon (@StephMcMahon) January 10, 2017

 It doesn’t matter that New Orleans just hosted a WrestleMania only three short years ago.
-That was further evidenced by the fact that the WWE was heavily considering a return to the NY/NJ region and Met-Life Stadium, the same venue that hosted WrestleMania 29.
-But neither New York, Philadelphia, Minneapolis, St. Louis or any of the other cities could offer an opportunity like the one that the New Orleans Tricentennial celebration could.
+This was further evidenced by the fact that the WWE was heavily considering a return to the NY/NJ region and Met-Life Stadium, the same venue that hosted WrestleMania 29.
+But New York, Philadelphia, Minneapolis, St. Louis, or any of the other cities couldn’t offer an opportunity like the one that the New Orleans Tricentennial celebration could.

 New Orleans Mayor Mitch Landrieu was among those in attendance at Monday’s press conference, clearly thrilled at the idea of having WWE’s marquee event in his city for the second time in four years.